 I hope I’ve been able to give you a basic idea of drinking water standards, Now we’ll move towards the water purifying process that is available in the market.

 Impurities in drinking water come from the very own water source

 Our source of drinking water comes from the municipality, groundwater, bore well, or multiple sources.
 Each of these sources contains different levels of contamination & in the TDS level.

 Here is a new term TDS, you’ll read this term everywhere.
 I’ll explain it to you below.

 What is TDS?

 The full form of TDS is Total Dissolved Solids.
 It is measured in parts per million, PPM.

-These solids get in the water through two ways 1.
+These solids get in the water in two ways, 1.
 Natural causes 2.
 Because of human interference.

-Water from underground reservoirs have only useful minerals as TDS whereas open water sources may have harmful TDS contaminations mentioned above.
+Water from underground reservoirs has only useful minerals as TDS, whereas open water sources may have harmful TDS contamination mentioned above.